Go Back To Trail Finder

 You must be logged in to post a review.

-After the wet weather in Spring, the City of Greater Geelong has done an excellent job of restoring the trail (well I've only ridden the Drysdale Queenscliff end but it was great).
-If you like quiet trails in the country with farmland, towns and seaside this is the trail for you.
+After the wet weather in spring, the City of Greater Geelong has done an excellent job of restoring the trail (well I've only ridden the Drysdale-Queenscliff end but it was great).
+If you like quiet trails in the country with farmland, towns and seaside this is the one for you.

-PS the Geelong is a more urban but with lots of plantings.
+PS The Geelong end is more urban but with lots of plantings.

-Here is an fantastic itinerary that includes the Bellarine Rail Trail which I did with a friend today.
-Make your way to Southern Cross station and take the Geelong train to South Geelong.
-From there, follow the excellent Trail Guide above for the Bellarine Rail Trail (stopping for a coffee at Drysdale) and lunch at Queenscliff (and allow for some time to explore the area including a visit to the the lookout tower at the ferry terminal!).
-Then turn back for the return journey, but after about 5-6kms, branch off right along the C126 to Port Arlington.
-After about 8.8kms, turn right onto the C125 and after another 3kms branch off right along Bluff Road (take care crossing the road).
-At the end of Bluff Road you will find the Coastal Path, a sandy off-road track that winds along the bayside shore with spectacular views across the bay to end at Port Arlington.
-Enjoy afternoon tea and sightseeing there before cycling to the pier to take the ferry to Docklands (you should pre-book your tickets and note your bike too – the bike goes free!).
-The final leg is a short bike ride to Collins Street where you turn left up the hill until you reach Southern Cross station for your return home.
+Here is a fantastic itinerary that includes the Bellarine Rail Trail which I did with a friend today.
+Make your way to Southern Cross Station and take the Geelong train to South Geelong.
+From there, follow the excellent Trail Guide above for the Bellarine Rail Trail (stopping for a coffee at Drysdale) and lunch at Queenscliff (and allow for some time to explore the area including a visit to the lookout tower at the ferry terminal!)
+On the return journey, after about 5-6km, branch off to the right along the C126 to Portarlington.
+After about 8.8km, turn right onto the C125 and after another 3km turn right along Bluff Rd (take care crossing this one).
+At the end of Bluff Rd you will find the Coastal Path, a sandy off-road track that winds along the shore with spectacular views across the bay, to end at Portarlington.
+Enjoy afternoon tea and sightseeing there before cycling to the pier to take the ferry to Docklands (you should pre-book and let them know if you have a bike – it goes free!)
+The final leg is a short ride from the ferry to Collins St, where you turn left to reach Southern Cross Station for your return train home.
 This is a full day's adventure but well worth the effort.

 My two friends and I rode this trail this week.
-We were advised by the local friends group to be careful on the gravel section near Suma Park due to recent repairs by the local council.
-However my flat-bared road bike had no troubles on this section.
-We were very impressed with the condition of the whole trail and the growth in the vegetation since the last time I rode the trail provided good shade most of the time.
+We were advised by the local Friends group to be careful on the gravel section near Suma Park due to recent repairs by the local council, but my flat-barred road bike had no troubles on this section.
+We were very impressed with the condition of the whole trail and the growth in the vegetation since the last time I rode it provided good shade most of the time.

-11 June 2020 Virus restrictions easing so lots of people cycling and walking in the glorious winter sun.
-I rode from South Geelong return and was very impressed with the many seats along the trail and covered picnic station with toilets.
+Virus restrictions easing so lots of people cycling and walking in the glorious winter sun.
+I rode return from South Geelong and was very impressed with the many seats along the trail and covered picnic station with toilets.
 Southern section had many puddles and mud which could be a problem after rain if you don’t have mudguards.
-I didn’t like the trail going on a road with cars at Queenscliffe and I hope there are plans to build a seperate bike path.
-Next time I will book a cabin in Queenscliffe and include a return ferry day trip across to Sorrento and cycle to Point Nepean return
+I didn’t like the trail going on a road with cars at Queenscliff and I hope there are plans to build a seperate bike path.
+Next time I will book a cabin in Queenscliff, so I can add a return ferry trip to Sorrento and ride to Pt Nepean and back

 I did this track both ways over two days.
-Highlights of this rail trail are Bellarine bush and fauna.
-Views of Corio bay as mentioned in the notes and Swan Bay at Queenscliff.
+Highlights of this rail trail are the Bellarine bush and fauna.
+Views of Corio Bay as mentioned in the notes and Swan Bay at Queenscliff.
 Historic stations and track.
-With half the track asphalted from South Geelong to Drysdale – this track is better than many other rail trails I have ridden and makes for easy riding.
+With half the path asphalted, from South Geelong to Drysdale, this track is better than many rail trails I have ridden and makes for easy riding.
 The entry point at South Geelong Station is also well signed from the car park.
-If you get tired and the train is running you can also get the train from Queenscliff to Drysdale.
-The inclines also are mostly gentle and easy to ride.
+The inclines are mostly gentle and easy to ride.
 There are lots of seats along the trail and even shelters.
-A bonus is you can also get the ferry to Sorrento from Queenscliff If you want to extend the journey like I did.
+A bonus is you can also get the ferry to Sorrento from Queenscliff if you want to extend the journey like I did.
 A word of warning – however – check the weather forecast before riding.
-On my return it had rained and the track from Queenscliff to Drysdale was sloshy and there was a 45 km howling wind which made riding hard and unpleasant.
+On my return it had rained and the track from Queenscliff to Drysdale was sloshy and there was a 45kmh headwind which made riding hard and unpleasant.
 Note also outside of Drysdale there is currently works which means a 1km or more detour up a steep hill.
 But overall a good ride.
-Some of the signs are weathered and grafitied – sometimes also there are dividing paths which are unsigned but if you get lost follow the railway line!
+Some of the signs are weathered and graffitied – sometimes also there are side tracks which are unsigned but if you get lost follow the railway line!
 It is a rail trail after all.

 Rode Drysdale-Queenscliff return January 2020.
 As a setting for a ride it is an excellent spot and well worth the visit.
-The arrival at Swan Bay makes the trip down to Queenscliff wonderful.
+Your arrival in Swan Bay makes the trip down to Queenscliff wonderful.
 Was disappointed to not have the time to do the full trip from Geelong.
 Unfortunately after some showers in the morning of my ride the trail was very soft and slippery with some sections rough with erosion.
-There’s a catch 22 inasmuch as with the railway line still in use for tourist trains the riding/walking track has to snake around and not benefit (as on other trails) the engineered banking where the rail line goes; but if the line wasn’t in use you’d then not have the always thrilling moment of seeing a train go past you!!
+There’s a catch 22 inasmuch as with the railway line still in use for tourist trains the riding/walking track has to snake around and not benefit (as on other trails) from the engineered embankment where the rail line goes; but if the line wasn’t in use you’d then not have the always thrilling moment of seeing a train go past!

 Would be good to see the trail get some money spent on firming up and protecting the surfaces, avoiding road sections and updating signage.

 Rode it from South Geelong to Queenscliff on Saturday and was pleased to see that many of the bike-unfriendly (and especially tandem-unfriendly) chicane gates have been removed.
-Still a few places were we had to get off and manhandle the bike around them.
-Nicely resurfaced with hotmix for most of the length too, except a very muddy bit of single track approaching Queenscliff.
+Still a few places where we had to get off and manhandle the bikes around them.
+Nicely resurfaced with hotmix asphalt for most of the length too, except a very muddy bit of singletrack approaching Queenscliff.
 We ignored the signs telling us that the path was closed at Drysdale and only had to make a minor detour up and over the new highway, seemed a better choice than the lengthy on-road diversion according to the signs.
 Got caught in a thunderstorm and sheltered under a bush!

 1/27.
 New Years Day 2019, and the 1st trail on my quest to ride every Rail Trail in Victoria in 2019.
 Had to blow out a few cobwebs from last night, and blow away an over zealous official at the Drysdale Station of the Bellarine Railway who said “Unauthorised vehicles are not permitted in prohibited areas” – I had parked my bike to take a photo less than 1 metre from the track!